SLGiHub/FIEBRE_Adult_severity_scores/README.md

 This repository stores the R code, data, and full results published in the following article:

-Predicting mortality in febrile adults: comparative performance of the MEWS, qSOFA, and UVA scores using prospectively collected data among patients in four health-care sites in Sub-Saharan Africa and South-eastern Asia.
+#### Predicting mortality in febrile adults: comparative performance of the MEWS, qSOFA, and UVA scores using prospectively collected data among patients in four health-care sites in Sub-Saharan Africa and South-eastern Asia.

 ### R code and data for fully reproducible analysis

 The R scripts in this repository can be used to fully replicate the analysis and results illustrated in the article.
-The code can be used to download the original data from [LSHTM's Data Compass] (https://datacompass.lshtm.ac.uk), and then run the `.Rmd` file.
+The code can be used to download the original data from [LSHTM's Data Compass](https://datacompass.lshtm.ac.uk), and then run the `.Rmd` file.

   * Rmd (R markdown file) to reproduce the analyses is available in the `Rmd_script` folder.